-A speaking practice app should do one thing brutally well: make you practice speaking.
+A public speaking practice app should do one thing brutally well: make you practice speaking.

 That sounds obvious.
 It is not.

 Most people looking for a speaking practice app have already read advice.
 They know they should slow down, pause, stop saying "um," make eye contact, and organize their thoughts.
+They may also know the standard advice on how to sound confident when speaking.
 The problem is not awareness.
 The problem is transfer.

 You understand the advice on Tuesday night.
 Then someone asks a direct question in a meeting on Wednesday morning, and your brain throws the advice into a drawer.